BaoyingShan0/Daily-drought-events-identification/README.md

 - MATLAB

 ## Usage
 See the main.m file for an example to apply this identification method, here is an example to show the process of identifying drought events.
-See more details of the removal and merging details: Shan, B., Verhoest, N. E. C., and De Baets, B.: Identification of compound drought and heatwave events on a daily scale and across four seasons, EGUsphere [preprint], https://doi.org/10.5194/egusphere-2023-147, 2023.
+See more details of the removal and merging method: Shan, B., Verhoest, N. E. C., and De Baets, B.: Identification of compound drought and heatwave events on a daily scale and across four seasons, EGUsphere [preprint], https://doi.org/10.5194/egusphere-2023-147, 2023.

 ![The_procedure_of_identifying_drought_events_on_a_daily_scale](./The_procedure_of_identifying_drought_events_on_a_daily_scale.png)